team1432/team1432.github.io/source/posts/2016-07-08-prototype-launcher.md

 published: true
 title: Prototype Launcher
 author: Caleb Eby
+summary: >
+  What we are working on over the next week
 ---

-What we are working on over the next week

 READMORE